SamuelEarl/samuelearl/src/routes/blog/domains-and-hosting/cloudflare-domain-vercel-hosting/+page.svelte.md

-# How to use a Cloudflare domain with Vercel hosting
+# How to Use a Cloudflare Domain with Vercel Hosting

 I like using Cloudflare in my web projects.
 This is in large part because they keep their costs down and they also have really great products.
 Whenever I register new domain names I will register them with Cloudflare, but I might use other web hosting providers, depending on the needs of my app.